-This also makes it difficult for emergency vehicles – ambulances, fire trucks – to get to the scene if they are needed.
+This also makes it difficult for emergency vehicles – police vehicles, ambulances, fire trucks – to respond to an emergency when needed.

-In accordance with federal law, two percent of all parking spaces on the UGA campus are set aside for the handicapped and disabled parking.
-Every lot has a certain number of handicapped and disabled parking spaces.
+In accordance with federal law, two percent of all parking spaces on the UGA campus are set aside for disability parking.
+Every lot has a certain number of disability parking spaces.
 It is recommended to park at the East Campus parking deck next to the Ramsey Center and take the free shuttle to Gate 6 at Sanford Stadium.
 Spaces are limited and are available on a first-come basis.
 Shuttles begin running 5½ hours before game time.
-Handicap and disabled parking on the intramural fields is discouraged due to uneven terrain.
-If any questions, call 706-542-PARK or go to Parking Services website www.parking.uga.edu.
+Disability parking on the intramural fields is discouraged due to uneven terrain.
+If any questions, call 706-542-PARK or go to the Parking Services website www.parking.uga.edu.

 Are any other SEC or National schools doing this?

 Yes, almost all SEC schools have similar plans, and have had them for several years.
 In fact, Georgia’s plan is very consistent with other schools’ plans, and not as restrictive as some.
 At Tennessee, for example, all campus parking is by permit only.
 Florida, prohibits open containers of alcohol on campus.
 LSU does not allow tents to be set up before 7 a.m. on gameday, limits the size of tents and requires that they be taken down before the game.
-Other schools, such as Auburn and Mississippi State, have taken similar measures.
+Other schools, such as Auburn, Mississippi State and Texas A&M have taken similar measures.

-Nationally, Notre Dame does not allow set-up before 7:30, prohibits tents and charcoal grills and does not allow tailgating during the game.
-Other national schools to address these issues are Texas A&M, the University of North Carolina, and the University of Michigan.
+Nationally, Notre Dame does not allow set-up before 7:30, prohibits tents and charcoal grills and does not allow tail gating during the game.
+Other national schools to address these issues are the University of North Carolina and the University of Michigan.